Orthogonal Statistical Learning: Discussion

 \section{Discussion}

 This paper initiates the systematic study of prediction error and excess risk guarantees in the presence of nuisance parameters and Neyman orthogonality.
 Our results highlight that orthogonality is beneficial for learning with nuisance parameters even in the presence of possible model misspecification, and even when the target parameters belong to large nonparametric classes.
-We also show that many of the typical assumptions used to analyze estimation in the presence of nuisance parameters can be dropped when prediction error is the target here.
-There are many promising future directions, including weakening assumptions, obtaining sharper guarantees for specific settings and losses of interest (e.g., doubly-robust guarantees), and analyzing further algorithms for general function classes (along the lines of \pref{sec:erm}).
+We also show that many of the typical assumptions used to analyze estimation in the presence of nuisance parameters can be relaxed when excess risk is the focus.
+There are many promising future directions, including weakening assumptions, obtaining sharper guarantees for specific settings and losses of interest (e.g., doubly-robust guarantees), and analyzing further algorithms for general function classes (along the lines of \pref{sec:erm,sec:oracle}). \revoneedit{We refer to the appendix for additional results, as well as empirical results.}\loose

 {\paragraph{Acknowledgements}} \journal{